mbraga-s/ft_printf/README.md

-42 Lisboa's ft_printf completed but not evaluated.
+42 Lisboa's ft_printf project - without bonus part.

+Completed but not evaluated.
 Passed all paco tests.